North Korea fires suspected missile into sea off east coast | Law-Order

 - South Korea

-South Korea's military said North Korea has fired an unidentified projectile into the sea off its eastern coast.
+North Korea on Sunday launched a suspected ballistic missile into sea, South Korean and Japanese officials said, in the North's apparent eighth round of weapons tests so far this year.

-South Korea's Joint Chiefs of Staff said the launch was made on Sunday morning but provided no further details.
+South Korea's Joint Chiefs of Staff announced that the launch had happened without providing further details.
+Japan's Defence Ministry also said North Korea launched a possible ballistic missile.

+A maritime safety warning from Japan's Coast Guard said ''an object possibly ballistic missile'' was launched from North Korea and that it probably landed in the sea.
+Vessels in the area were warned to stay away from objects that may have fallen from the air and to report them to authorities.

-Japan's prime minister's office also said North Korea has fired a possible missile.
-Some experts say North Korea is trying to pressure the U.S. government to make concessions like sanctions relief amid long-stalled disarmament talks.
+North Korea last month conducted seven rounds of missile tests in what some experts called an attempt to perfect its weapons technology and pressure the Biden administration to make concessions like relief from economic sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)